obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Unlisted plugins.md

 ## Plugins in this category

-%% Add a bullet here and link to the plugins you'd like to categorize! %%
+%% Add a bullet here and link to the plugins you'd like to categorize - and sort them alphabetically! %%

 - [[quick-monsters-5e|Quick Monsters 5e]]
 - [SkepticMystic/Phrase-Bank](https://github.com/SkepticMystic/Phrase-Bank)